 Some people will think the end of the world is upon them following the blinding flash of light – seen many 10’s of miles from ground zero.
 The billowing red and orange fireball of boiling fire, towering into the sky, will trigger panic.

-There will be no way to know, at first, if there are more to come, or if other cities have been blasted.
+There will be no way to know at first if there are more to come, or if other cities have already been blasted.
 Chances are, there will be another wave.

-The terror will paralyze most, who will do the wrong things or do nothing at all.
-There will be those who will suffer heart-attacks due to the fear and panic of the horrific event.
+The terror will paralyze most, who will do nothing at all due to shock and terror.
+There will even be those who will suffer heart-attacks from the fear and panic of the horrific event.
 Chaos.

-The thing is, a nuclear attack is survivable, so long as you are not immediately within the blast zone of instant death.
-Certainly your life will be changed forever, but you will stand a chance to survive.
-It will involve not panicking, particularly if you have prepared yourself ahead of time; and it will entail implementing a survival plan – a way of life which will give you a fighting chance to make it in a modern world which has been torn up and hurled into chaos.
+The thing is, other than ground zero and the immediate vicinity within nuclear fallout, a nuclear attack is likely survivable, so long as you are not located within the blast zone of instant death.
+Certainly your life (everyone’s life) will be changed forever, but you will stand a chance to survive.
+Nuclear survival will involve many things and it will entail implementing a survival plan – up to and including a way of life which will give you a fighting chance to make it in a post modern world which may have been shredded and hurled into chaos.

-Your greatest immediate need will be shelter.
+Your greatest immediate need will be shelter from fallout.
 Seek shelter immediately.
-If you are several miles out and survived the initial blast, you may have 30 seconds until the shock wave hits.
+If you are several miles out and survived the initial blast, you may have 30 seconds until the shock wave.

 The best bet for survival within blast zones and their perimeters will be underground, with dirt/earth between you and the fallout/radiation.

-If the detonation was a surface blast or the fireball hits the earth, large amounts of fallout occurs.
-The dust and debris kicked into the atmosphere rains down, bringing with it dangerous amounts of radiation.
-The fallout may rain down as contaminated black soot known as “black rain,” which is very fatal and may be of extreme temperature.
+If the detonation was a surface blast, large amounts of nuclear fallout will occur as the blast mixes with earth (dirt/debris) and rises up into the atmosphere.
+The dust and debris kicked into the atmosphere will then “rain down”, bringing with it dangerous amounts of radiation.
+The fallout may drop from the atmosphere as contaminated black soot known as “black rain,” which is very fatal and may be of extreme temperature.
 Fallout will contaminate anything it touches.

-Plan on staying in your shelter for a minimum of 200 hours (8-9 days).
+Generally speaking, plan on staying in your shelter for a minimum of 200 hours (8-9 days) if you are anywhere withing the vicinity of the nuclear blast.
 Under no circumstances leave the shelter in the first forty-eight hours.